Everything About The National Flower Of India - Lotus

 - Do not fertilise the lotus plant for the first year after it is planted.

-- You can fertilize an established lotus plant every 3 or 4 weeks to enhance its growth.
+- You can fertilise an established lotus plant every 3 or 4 weeks to enhance its growth.

 - The plant's roots must be kept from freezing.